hashicorp/consul/website/source/docs/guides/connect-production.md

 Alternatively, an external private key can be provided via the [CA configuration](/docs/connect/ca.html#specifying-a-private-key-and-root-certificate).

-### External CAs

-Connect has been designed with a pluggable CA component so external CAs can be integrated.
-We will expand the external CA systems that are supported in the future and will allow seamless online migration to a different CA or bootstrapping with an external CA.
+~> External CAs: Connect has been designed with a pluggable CA component so external CAs can be integrated.
 For production workloads we recommend using [Vault or another external CA](/docs/connect/ca.html#external-ca-certificate-authority-providers) once available such that the root key is not stored within Consul state at all.